Quick Links

 The Pupil Premium was introduced in April 2011.
 It was allocated to children from low-income families who were known to be eligible for free school meals in both mainstream and non-mainstream settings, and children who had been looked after continuously for more than six months.

-Schools are free to spend the Pupil Premium as they see fit.
-However, they are responsible for how they use the additional funding to support pupils from low-income families and the other target groups.
-Those from disadvantaged backgrounds often do not do as well as their more advantaged peers and the funds are aimed at helping to bridge the gap.
-This money is allocated to initiatives to ensure pupils reach their full potential, both academically and socially.
+Research shows that those pupils from disadvantaged backgrounds often do not do as well as their more advantaged peers during their schooling, and the pupil premium funds are aimed at helping to bridge the gap.
+In all schools, money is allocated to initiatives to best ensure pupils reach their potential, both academically and socially.

 If your child does not have Free School Meals currently, but may be eligible because of your family’s income level, please contact the office (in confidence) to register them anyway.